The Noether-Lefschetz locus of surfaces in $\mathbb{P}^3$ formed by determinantal surfaces: Introduction

 then $det(a,b)$ is an irreducible variety of dimension

 where $d_C,g_C$ are the degree and genus of a curve $C$ with ideal sheaf $\mathcal{I}_C$ given by a resolution $B\hookrightarrow A\twoheadrightarrow \mathcal{I}_C$. \end{thmIntro}

-The expression in (\ref{eq::mainTheorem}) can be explicitly written in terms of $(a,b)$.
-Indeed, the degree and genus of $C$ are written in (\ref{eq::degreeAndGenus}), and Macaulay2 code for computing (\ref{eq::mainTheorem}) in terms of $(a,b)$ can be found at \cite{MV}.
-When the entries of the defining matrix $S$ are linear, then Theorem \ref{thm::mainTheorem} recovers, with different methods, the computation by Reichstein and Vistoli \cite{reichstein2017dimension}, in their case $r=3$ (Corollary \ref{cor::linearEntries}).
+The expression (\ref{eq::mainTheorem}) can be written explicitly in terms of $(a,b)$.
+For example, $d_C$ and $g_C$ are written in (\ref{eq::degreeAndGenus}).
+Macaulay2 code for computing (\ref{eq::mainTheorem}) in terms of $(a,b)$ can be found in \cite{MV}.
+Theorem \ref{thm::mainTheorem} recovers the well-known dimension of the family of linear determinantal surfaces (Corollary \ref{cor::linearEntries}), and also the minimal codimension components of $NL(d)$ (see Remark \ref{rmk::lineConic}).

-The proof of Theorem \ref{thm::mainTheorem} relies on the study of the Hilbert scheme of curves in $\PP^3$.
-For one thing, given a smooth determinantal surface $X\in |\mathcal{O}_{\PP^3}(d)|$, we construct a curve $C \subset X$, of genus $g_C$ and degree $d_C$, with good cohomological properties (Lemma \ref{lem::goodCohomologicalProperties}): an ACM-curve.
+The proof of Theorem \ref{thm::mainTheorem} carries out\footnote{In fact, M. Noether aims to compute the dimension of families of curves in $\PP^3$ by estimating codim $\Sigma$ \cite[\S 11]{Noether}.} an idea by M. Noether, and relies on the study of the Hilbert scheme of curves in $\PP^3$.
+For one thing, given a smooth determinantal surface $X\in |\mathcal{O}_{\PP^3}(d)|$, we construct a curve $C \subset X$, of genus $g_C$ and degree $d_C$, with good properties (Lemma \ref{lem::goodCohomologicalProperties}): an ACM curve.
 These curves have been thoroughly studied.
 F. Gaeta (in response to a question by F. Severi) characterized ACM curves as those linked to a complete intersection \cite{Gaeta}.
-Peskine and Szpiro revisited Gaeta's results in their \textit{th\'eor\`eme de liaison} \cite{Peskine}, and building on it, Ellingsrud showed the Hilbert scheme at an ACM curve is smooth \cite[Th.
+C. Peskine and L. Szpiro revisited Gaeta's results in their \textit{th\'eor\`eme de liaison} \cite{Peskine}, and building on it, G. Ellingsrud showed that the Hilbert scheme at an ACM curve is smooth \cite[Th.
 2]{ellingsrud}.
 Using Ellingsrud's result, we compute the dimension of the Hilbert scheme of such curves and answer Question \ref{qtn::question1} via an incidence correspondence.
-Also, by looking at the first-order deformations of $C$, we compute the tangent space of $\Sigma$, the Noether-Lefschetz component that contains $X$, and conclude $\Sigma$ is generically smooth.

-We highlight that the Hilbert scheme of the aforementioned $C$, though generically smooth, often fails to have the expected dimension $4d_C$.
-The discrepancy between $4d_C$ and the actual dimension is $h^1(N_{C/\PP^3})$, and we will show that this discrepancy and the speciality of $\mathcal{O}_C(d)$ determine whether $\Sigma$ is \textit{special} or \textit{general}.
+We highlight that the Hilbert scheme of the aforementioned $C$ often fails to have the expected dimension $4d_C$.
+The discrepancy between $4d_C$ and the actual dimension is $h^1(N_{C/\PP^3})$, and we will show that this discrepancy and the speciality of $\mathcal{O}_C(d)$ determine whether $\Sigma$, the Noether-Lefschetz component that contains $X$, is \textit{special} or \textit{general}.
 Thus, in this context, the following is a refinement of Theorem $\star$.

 \begin{coro2} Let $\Sigma\subset NL(d)$ be a component formed by smooth determinantal surfaces.
 Then, $\Sigma$ is generically smooth with

 where $\kappa := h^1(N_{C/\PP^3})- h^1(\mathcal{O}_C(d))$, and this number is always non-negative. \end{coro2}